 - Cinnamon has been used in natural skin care products to help both prevent and treat not only acne, but also other minor and common skin issues.

 - This spice may help draw blood and nutrients closer to the skin’s surface to foster a healthy glowing and well moisturized skin.

-- Cinnamon works as a natural mild astringent to help remove dead skin cells.
+- Cinnamon works as a natural mild astringent to help exfoliate your skin .
 The spice also shrinks skin tissue to help make the face look more vibrantly youthful.

-Why Brown Sugar Is Good To Use In Soap Making
+Why Brown Sugar Is Good In Soap Making

 - Brown sugar contains glycolic acid compounds.
 These tiny alpha-hydroxy acids can penetrate deeply into our skin to loosen old dead skin cells, enhancing renewed growth.

 - The sugar is also a naturally occurring humectant.
 It draws out moisture from the environment it is in, then transfers that skin refreshing moisture into the skin – both softening and rehydrating it.

 - Brown sugar is better at naturally exfoliating the skin than white granulated sugar and salt.
 While brown sugar is coarse, it is both more gentle than salt, and softer than white granulated sugar.

 - Brown sugar may be able to reduce or lighter the appearance of scars due to its glycolic acid.